OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 - Binding

-Variables can be bound to a page or _ELement_ property.
+Variables can be bound to a page or _Element_ attribute.
 When bound, the property value will be the same as the variable value.

+To bind a variable with an element attribute, start by selecting the element on the preview area, and on the right side menu edit the intended attribute, set its value type to _Binding_ and select the previously created variable.

 ### How to add a Url Parameter?